2.5 Dimensional Seduction: Manga

-Written and illustrated by Yu Hashimoto, the series began serialization on Shueisha's Shōnen Jump+ manga website on June 15, 2019.
-As of January 2025, the series' individual chapters have been collected into twenty-four tankōbon volumes.
+Written and illustrated by Yu Hashimoto, the series was serialized on Shueisha's Shōnen Jump+ manga website from June 15, 2019, to December 20, 2025.
+Shueisha collected its chapters in twenty-five tankōbon volumes, released from October 4, 2019, to February 4, 2026.

 In June 2021, Seven Seas Entertainment announced that they licensed the series for English publication under their Ghost Ship imprint.

 Anime

 An anime television series adaptation was announced on December 10, 2022.
 It was produced by J.C.Staff and directed by Hideki Okamoto, with scripts written by Takao Yoshioka, character designs handled by Tomoyuki Shitaya, and music composed by Hiroaki Tsutsumi.
 The series aired from July 5 to December 13, 2024, on Tokyo MX and other networks.
 For the first cour, the opening theme song is "Shutter Chance" (シャッターチャンス, Shattāchansu), performed by Meychan, while the ending theme song is "Watch Me", performed by Kaori Maeda and Akari Kitō as their respective characters.
 For the second cour, the opening theme song is "Tsugihagi no Tsubasa" (ツギハギの翼), performed by Soraru, while the ending theme song is "Release Sigh", performed by Kaori Maeda, Akari Kitō, Sayumi Suzushiro and Sayumi Watabe as their respective characters.
 Sentai Filmworks licensed the series in North America, Australia and British Isles for streaming on Hidive.

-Following the airing of the final episode, a second season was announced.
+Following the airing of the final episode of the first season, a second season was announced.

 Video game

 An online role-playing video game developed by Aiming and Team Caravan, titled 2.5 Dimensional Seduction: Angels on Stage (2.5次元の 天使たちのステージ, Nitengo-jigen no Ririsa Tenshitachi no Sutēji), was announced during Jump Festa 2024.
 It was released for iOS and Android on September 3, 2024.
 A PC version was released on October 31, 2024.
+The English and Simplified Chinese versions ended service on January 14, 2026.

 Reception

 Itachi Utada from Famitsu praised the story and characters of the series, particularly enjoying the cosplay elements present.

 In the 2020 Next Manga Award, the series ranked fourth in the web manga category.
-The series has one million copies in circulation between its digital and print releases.
+By January 2022, the series had one million copies in circulation between its digital and print releases.